ElenaVillano/workflow4python/README.md

 .

-# Workflow for Python
+# Workshop: Workflow for Python

 #### By Elena Villalobos Nolasco

-Repository of showing good ways to manage python, ensuring good practices and reproducibility.
+### Objective:

+To show you good practices and reproducibility when working with Python.

+### Repo structure:

+Look for the lessons at docs folder.

 ### Vagrant machine

-If you don't want to mess up with your OS you can try all of this in a virtual machine:
+If you don't want to mess up with your setup you can try all of this in a virtual machine:

 ```
 vagrant init generic/ubuntu2204